GeorgiCholev/SoftUni/README.md

-Repository with all courses I have gone through as a student in SoftUni
+Repository with all courses I have gone through as a student in SoftUni.